-“In my three years as a CPGR member, the volume of information, education and inspiration I have received is priceless, sparking a creative energy and direction in my work.
+“In my six years as a CPGR member, the volume of information, education and inspiration I have received is priceless, sparking a creative energy and direction in my work.
 The opportunity to exchange ideas among non-profit professionals benefits us all, strengthening our organizations’ performance.
 CPGR education programs and the Summer Symposium are assets to everyone working in non-profit Planned Giving.
 I have included CPGR in my estate plan because I want to help others to experience the value of this organization in the future.”

 Joann Wooley - CPGR Member since 2012

 Legacy Circle Program Manager – Colorado Public Radio